wxMaxima-developers/wxmaxima/README.md

 maxima was installed in, again with the caveat of the .dll files:

     make wxMaxima.win.zip

-### Compiling wxMaxima with CMake

-wxMaxima can also be build using the CMake build system.
-The following steps will build and install wxMaxima using CMake:

-    mkdir build
-    cd build
-    cmake ..
-    cmake --build .
-    sudo cmake --build . -- install

-If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM), you can create them with:

-    cmake --build . -- package

 Additional information about installing and configuring wxMaxima
 ----------------------------------------------------------------